Choosing the Right Air Filter For Your Dallas Home

 Filter efficiencies are given a number from 1-16 called the MERV rating.
 MERV stands for Minimum Efficiency Reporting Value.
-This number identifies for the user, under the least efficient conditions, how well the filter is designed to hold contaminants.
+This number tells the user, under the least efficient conditions, how well the filter is designed to hold contaminants.

-As a basic example, these are some typical MERV ratings and how they connect to efficiencies.
-This is only a guide, so be sure to read the filter manufacturers’ information when shopping for specific filters.
+To explain MERV ratings more impactfully, these are some usual MERV ratings and how they relate to efficiencies.
+This is only a guide, so make sure you read the filter manufacturers’ information when buying specific filters.

 Rating Average Filtration Efficiency

 Fiberglass, Disposable Panel, Washable metal/synthetic, self-charging (Passive)

 MERV 5-8 80-95%

 MERV 13-16 >98%

 While a higher MERV number may provide better filtration efficiency, it is extremely important to understand that too high a MERV filter may also take more to operate your heating and air conditioning system.
 The higher the MERV, the less the air may flow through the system, and the harder the system may need to work.
 Your goal is to get the right balance between air flow, air filtration level and energy efficiency.